MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

    When you configure frequency and aggressiveness for dynamic optimization, you should try to balance the resource cost of additional migrations against the advantages of balancing load among hosts in a host cluster.
 Initially, you might accept the default value of **Medium**.
 After you observe the effects of dynamic optimization in your environment, you can increase the aggressiveness.

-6. To help conserve energy by having VMM turn off hosts when they are not needed and turn them on again when they are needed, configure power optimization for the host group.
+6. To help conserve energy by having VMM turn off hosts when they aren't needed and turn them on again when they're needed, configure power optimization for the host group.
 Power optimization is only available when virtual machines are being migrated automatically to balance load.

 7. To periodically run dynamic optimization on qualifying host clusters in the host group, enter the following settings: